 Established in 2007, the Humanitarian Award recognizes individuals, projects or groups that have made outstanding contributions in the community.
 The award is given annually and its recipient honored at the Charlotte Regional Realtor® Association /CarolinaMLS Holiday Awards Luncheon & Annual Meeting in December.
 Upon winning the award, recipients may designate a nonprofit organization of their choice to receive up to $2,000 from the foundation.
-During its seven-year history, the foundation has returned $13,150 to community organizations in honor of the recipients listed below.
+During its eight-year history, the foundation has returned $15,150 to community organizations in honor of the recipients listed below.

 Previous Humanitarian Award Winners

 2014: Otis Crowder, owner of Crowder Construction, for his work with several nonprofits, including Community Link, an area nonprofit committed to assisting individuals and families in obtaining safe and affordable housing.

 2013: Curt Seifart, a 12-year real estate veteran and volunteer broker for the Crossroads Corp. for Affordable Housing and Community Development, which has been instrumental in the revitalization efforts in the the Grier Heights neighborhood.

 2012: Bob Bishop was honored for his devotion to Men’s Shelter, McCreesh Place, Lakewood Community Alliance, Urban Ministries and other local organizations.

 2011: Ginger Dowdle, founder and benefactor of The Shepherd's Watch, a summer camp devoted to children who age out of the foster care system.